 Do very young children need a Pass?

 As it states on the official website, a child pass is valid for those aged 6 to 11, aged 12 and above you must purchase an adult ticket.
-If you’re travelling with children below this age what do you need to know?
+If you’re traveling with children below this age what do you need to know?

 We contacted Japan Rail directly to find out more…

-Travelling with infants 0-5
+Traveling with infants 0-5